 Questions to consider in preparing for Alzheimer’s and dementia care:

 - How will care needs be met?
-Sometimes other family members assume that a spouse or nearest family member can take on caregiving, but that is not always the case.
+Sometimes family members assume that a spouse or nearest family member can take on caregiving, but that is not always the case.
 Caregiving is a large commitment that gets bigger over time.
-The person will eventually need round-the-clock care.
-Family members may have their own health issues, jobs, and responsibilities to other family members.
+The person with Alzheimer’s will eventually need round-the-clock care.
+Family members may have their own health issues, jobs, and responsibilities.
 Communication is essential to make sure that the needs of the Alzheimer’s patient are met, and that the caregiver has the support to meet those needs.

 - Where will the person live?
 Is his or her own home appropriate, or is it difficult to access or make safe for later?
 If the person is currently living alone, for example, or far from any family or other support, it may be necessary to relocate or consider a facility with more support.